 - Dividing the plant itself

-The easiest way to propagate is through stem cuttings.
+The easiest way to propagate jelly beans is through stem cuttings.
 Break off side stems or cut off some tip shoots.

 Once you’ve removed the lowest leaves, cover the cut with fungicide, poke the cuttings into individual pots with moist cactus soil.